vortexxxxxxxxxxxx/Misc-School-Work/Operating Systems Fall 2025/OS_Bankers_Algorithm/README.md

 ```

-## Deep Dive into Banker's Algorithm
+## Deep Dive into Banker's Algorithm:

 The Banker’s Algorithm is a deadlock avoidance algorithm that ensures a system never enters a deadlock state.
 It simulates resource allocation requests and determines whether granting the request would leave the system in a safe state (i.e., a state where all processes can complete execution).